Embroidery, while evidenced, was not common, and often what we have is considered to be imported goods.

 - Dot not cover every inch of a garment with decorated seams.

-- Fine cord or braided string as an edging is acceptable (on apron dresses a string, especially if it were linen or silk, at the top might serve a functional purpose in helping the top of the garment to not stretch as much with wear).
+- Fine cord or braided string as an edging has ample evidence (on apron dresses a string, especially if it were linen or silk, at the top might serve a functional purpose in helping the top of the garment to not stretch as much with wear).

 - If the stitch serves a functional purpose, it actually makes more sense in use (example a running or overcast stitch on the surface that actually is part of a hem).
 There is one example from the Hedeby Settlement (S 27) that uses buttonhole stitch to join two textiles.
 Note though, that that was only one of several types of stitches used on that garment.
 (S 27 information added 9/30/15)